Jango73/blender-scripts/README.md

 ## Version 2.9

 ### RefreshArmatureProxy.py
-Implements missing functionality with armature proxies: refresh the constraints and properties when they have been modified in the source file.
+* Implements missing functionality with armature proxies: refresh the constraints and properties when they have been modified in the source file.
+  * Does this by creating a new proxy and copying the animation every nth frame (parameters set in the script).

 ## Version 2.7x